MaryCerasa/wdi-group-project/README.md

   allPending: usersPending
 }
 ```
-**Styling:** :art:

-As we aspired for polish in this project, we chose to go with a ready-built CSS framework that was both clean and flexible out-the-box called Bulma, this is because Bulma provided a great foundational framework for us to build upon.
-It offered a tiled layout that we chose to utilise due to its ease of use and accessibility.
-The sites color scheme was inspired by Trello.
-We wanted to add some of our own creativity and thus chose to go with a very 'classroom register' like feel.
-Where the layout is simple to navigate, colors are friendly to look at and functionality works smoothly.

 ## Our Process: ⚙️

 This was a group based project where we worked in a team of four.
 We worked together using Version-Control via Git on GitHub where I was the Git Master.
 All of us would communicate on what we were doing both in person and on Slack.
 We handled any Git conflicts together and discussed what we wanted to keep and what we didn't in order to make a cohesive decision.
 Features were created on separate Git branches before being merged into the Development branch.